vinogradsss/MCM-sources/README.md

 6. And many more

 Hope you can find your desired stuff that will help in you studies.
-If you have any suggestions or files to add please contact us via telegram links in bio!
+If you have any suggestions or files to add please contact us via telegram links: https://t.me/vinogradss or https://t.me/oi_wagwan

 With love, MCM-23BD